AVEVA/sample-adh-pi_to_adh_read_only_data-python/README.md

 ## Building a Python client to make REST API calls to the SDS Service

-The sample code in this topic demonstrates how to invoke SDS REST APIs using Python to read values from streams in SDS created from a PI to OCS transfer.
+The sample code in this topic demonstrates how to invoke SDS REST APIs using Python to read values from a stream in SDS created from a PI to OCS transfer.
 By examining the code, you will see how to establish a connection to SDS, obtain an authorization token, and query SDS for values.

 The sections that follow provide a brief description of the process from beginning to end.